Alcazar de Tolède

 FAQ: where to stay in Toledo

-Which neighbourhood for a first time in Toledo?
+Which sector should you choose for a first visit to Toledo?

 Do you need a car in Toledo?